StormFireFox1/Refuge/content/post/2019-08-18-arch-linux-dual-boot.md

 At this point, I finally decided it was the last straw.
-After finally finishing with high school (yes, I'm done!), completing all of the immediate obligations I had for my transition to college, and thus finally getting some free time in my summer vacation, I finally commited to reinstalling my Linux OS.
+After finally finishing with high school (yes, I'm done!), completing all of the immediate obligations I had for my transition to college, and thus finally getting some free time in my summer vacation, I finally committed to reinstalling my Linux OS.

 And then I thought: